Check out the full details below.

 What is Market Volatility?

-Market volatility is the tendency of financial markets to fluctuate rapidly and unpredictably — like a rollercoaster ride that can be thrilling for some and terrifying for others.
+Market volatility is the tendency of financial markets to fluctuate rapidly and unpredictably.

 In general, market volatility is influenced by various factors such as economic conditions, political events, and investor sentiment.
-Any changes in these factors can cause prices of stocks and other investments to go up or down.
+Any changes in these factors can cause the value of stocks and other investments to go up or down.

 In the trading community, a volatile market can be a double-edged sword.
 On the one hand, it can create opportunities for investors to buy low and sell high.
 On the other hand, it can also cause investment losses, especially if investors panic and sell their investments during a downturn.